KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

         State    = 'Texas'
     }

 This works well for me because I use hashtables for just about everything.
 But there are times when I would like Powershell to treat hashtables more like an object and this does it.
-The first place you notice the difference is when you want to use `Format-Table` or `Export-CSV` and you realize that a hashtable is not an object.
+The first place you notice the difference is when you want to use `Format-Table` or `Export-CSV` and you realize that a hashtable is just a collection of key/value pairs.

 ## Converting a hashtable